HAMZA-NASIR-PU/Asp-Net-Core-Identity-Template/README.md

 ## <img src="https://user-images.githubusercontent.com/74038190/212257465-7ce8d493-cac5-494e-982a-5a9deb852c4b.gif" width ="25" style="margin-bottom: -5px;"> Installation

 1. Check the database connection on the appsetting.json file.
 Customize the database connection path here according to your own computer.
-By default the database name is PortfolioDb.
+By default the database name is IdentityApp.
 You can enter SMTP settings from your own e-mail service.

    ```json
    {